arsenharris/crowdfunding_frontend/README.md

  - [x] Implement suitable permissions, e.g. who is allowed to delete a pledge?

 ![delete your own fundriaser](src/assets/screenshots/delete-fundraiser.png)

+You can change title, goal, description, url etc.
 ![delete others fundriaser is not allowered](src/assets/screenshots/delete-fundraiser-others.png)

  - [x] Return the relevant status codes for both successful and unsuccessful requests to the API.